MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/posteffectsinopeninventor.md

 ### Applying shading to our DICOM scene object

+To apply shading to our DICOM scene object, we add a `SoShaderPipeline` and a `SoShaderPipelineCellShading` module to our network and connect their output connectors to a `SoToggle` module's input connector.
+Then connect the `SoToggle` module's output connector to the `SoExaminerViewer`, but on the left side of the connection to the `SoWEMRenderer` module.
+This way, shading can be toggled and is applied to all scene objects connected to the right of the `SoToggle` module's connection.

 ![Shading toggled off](/images/tutorials/openinventor/shadingtoggledoff.PNG "Shading toggled off")
 ![Shading toggled on](/images/tutorials/openinventor/shadingtoggledon.PNG "Shading toggled on")